GabrielOnDelphi/ImageResamplerTest/README.md

 Tests: resamples up and down.

+Precompiled EXE file available:
 ![Screenshot](/About/screenshot.png)

  ------------------------------------------------------------------------------------------------------------

 Conclusions
    In general, all tested algorithms seem suitable to resize down a high res image but some are faster than others.
    The winner is Windows.StretchBlt.